yzdxs/learn-anything/readme.md

 ![](http://i.imgur.com/kiqtlxR.jpg)

 [Here is an article I wrote on why I made this and what the future of this project is.](https://medium.com/@NikitaVoloboev/everything-connects-to-everything-else-c6a2d96a809d#.ukhb5oose) In short, mind maps are an incredibly effective way to make the connections between different areas in whatever I am trying to researh and learn.
 I just want to share this knowledge.
+[I also use Anki to retain it all in memory.](https://github.com/nikitavoloboev/research/tree/master/anki)

 ##MindMap Key
 There are just few things that you have to know to navigate this map.